- Multi purpose Resource List (childcare, food, services & other needs) PDF, located in the Downloads area at the bottom of this page.

 The GCC Student Financial Assistance fund provides short-term financial assistance to students who have demonstrated need.
 Students are eligible to receive funding one time.

 Please note: Submission of the application does not guarantee funding.
-Funds are available on a first-come, first-serve basis, as funds allow.
+Funds are available on a first-come, first-served basis, as funds allow.

 The COVID Relief Home Delivery Program through St. Mary's Food Bank expanded in October 2020 to help bring vital supplies to households unable to travel to and from their local food bank.
 There is no age requirement to participate in this program and all deliveries are made free of charge.
 However, interested households will need to self-certify that they meet our home delivery qualifications, certify they meet the USDA TEFAP income guidelines, and register for delivery each time.